Zwnow/chat/README.md

 ## Services

 ### Chat Service
-The chat service is responsible for storing messages that users have sent.
+The chat service is responsible for storing messages that users have sent and storing chatrooms created by users.
+It's connected to MongoDB to store data.
-Currently it only has:
-- a `/db/db.go` file, for connecting to the `MongoDB` instance
-- a `/handler/message.go` file, for storing `Message` structs in the database
-- a `/main.go` file to simply initiate the whole thing

 ### Websocket Service
 The websocket service upgrades requests to a websocket connection.
-It currently
-has:
-- a `/main.go` file to initialize the service and handle the requests to `/ws`
-- a `/handler/connection.go` file that upgrades the connection, parses a user id and adds the connection to a connection map in `/db/db.go`, after that it starts a subroutine with a `ListenForMessages` handler
-- a `/service/broadcaster.go` file that provides a `ListenForMessages` handler.
-This is started in subroutines, waits for messages, triggers a call to store messages and finally broadcasts the message
-- and finally a `db/db.go` file which is responsible to send a http post request to the `chat service` for storing messages
+Upgrading a connection requires a valid authorization token and a chatroom either created by the user or joined by the user.

 ### User Service
-The user service is supposed to be responsible for registering and authenticating users.
-It uses `Postgres` as Database as it's a better fit for structured data than `MongoDB`.
+The user service allows registering and logging in.
+It also validates tokens.

+### Nginx
 Nginx is configured to first authenticate the request and then forward to the correct recipient.

-## Usage
-### Usage currently does not work while I implement an auth system
-Start up the containers and then use this command to create websocket connections:`wscat -c "ws://localhost/ws?chatroom=[chatroomID]" -H "Authorization: Bearer [JWT]" `.

-Send messages in this format `receiverID message`

 ## Planned
 I have never implemented any of this, I am trying to learn some system design with this project so this 100% does not serve as a good example for how to implement stuff!

 - [x] User authentication JWT or OAuth